We love our Dogs and a lot of our work is looking after dogs. We offer an extensive service for our Canine clients including:

 Grief is a normal manifestation of loss regardless if the beloved friend is a person or a pet.
 You should be aware that the loss of a pet could cause physical and emotional changes that can last for weeks or months.
 You may wish to contact a grief counselor or pet loss support group.

-We don’t overservice, instead we try to give you the best treatment options and choices for your pet.
+We don’t overservice, instead we try to give you the best treatment options and a range choices for your pet.
 We allow you, the client, to make the choice to fit your individual situation and budget.
-In some cases we may recommend referral to a Veterinarian Specialist.
+In some cases we may recommend referral to a Veterinary Specialist.
 If you feel that your current provider is pressuring you or you have been given an estimate you feel is excessive, we are only too happy to give you a second opinion and a realistic estimate.